-A sales funnel helps you follow your customer’s journey through every stage, from initial interaction to purchase.
+A sales funnel helps you follow your customer journey from discovery and consideration all the way to purchase.

-It illustrates the path prospects take to become customers.
+Your funnel illustrates the typical path prospects take to become customers.
 Understanding the sales funnel is critical to success.
-And to understand what’s happening inside this process, you need to identify funnel metrics that gauge the efficiency of your sales strategies and to monitor your funnel.
+And to understand what’s happening inside the funnel, you need to identify metrics that gauge the effectiveness of each channel or campaign.

-Sales funnel metrics must be tracked to pinpoint trends and opportunities in the market.
+Conversion funnel metrics must be tracked to pinpoint trends and opportunities in the market.
 If you can’t measure the performance of your sales funnel, you can’t optimize it.
-Funnel metrics locate the point in the funnel where you lose prospects.
+Funnel metrics locate the point in the funnel where you lose qualified leads.
 They help you identify if your sales and marketing strategies are working or not.

 You can use sales funnel metrics as a guide to improve the weaker points in your funnel and to find and reinforce your strengths.
 Touchpoint-level data from funnel metrics can help with forecasting as well.

-You can use your metrics to obtain clear KPIs (key performance indicators) that help you understand how successful your investments in and customer relationship management are.
+Digital marketers can use these metrics to obtain clear KPIs (key performance indicators) that help understand how successful investments in and customer relationship management are.

-Whether you use a or a paid one, there are lots of software options that can help you measure the efficacy of your sales funnels by tracking funnel metrics.
+Whether you use a or a paid one, there are lots of software options that can help you measure the efficacy of your sales funnels.
 The following metrics are the ones you need to pay the most attention to.

 1. Traffic metrics

 The first stage in the sales funnel is awareness.
-It’s essential for you to know how many people arrive at your website or physical store.
-Whether you , solely trade on the internet or have a brick-and-mortar presence, you need people to take that first step to eventually make a purchase.
+It’s essential for you to know how many people arrive on a or physical store.
+No matter if you're in e-commerce or purely in-person, you need people to take that first step to eventually make a purchase.

-If you use a to make sales calls or cold emailing to attract prospects to your website, you can find out if these sales tactics are working using funnel metrics.
+If you use a for sales calls or use cold email marketing to attract prospects, you can use funnel metrics to determine each marketing channel's impact.
 With Voice Intelligence technology, you'll be able to draw out useful metrics such as average call length, calls made per hour, and call outcomes without additional effort.

 Other sources of traffic could be: